SGNovice/Disease-detection-using-chest-xrays/README.md

 ### Sampling

-The dataset was highly imbalanced; the highest and lowest class counts were 60361 and 110 respectively.
-It was also huge in size for our timeline and we had to resort to using a well-represented sample.
+The dataset was highly imbalanced; the highest and lowest class counts were 60,361 and 110 respectively.
+It was also huge for our timeline, and we had to derive a better-balanced sample.
 We initially scaled down from 112,000+ images to 11,000+, and then eventually 8,186.

 We also focused on images with single conditions, discarding images which showed